aniruddha-5/aniruddha-5/README.md

 ## I'm a Computer Science and Engineering Student

-- 👨‍💻 I’m currently working on my Problem Solving ability and Web development.
+- I’m currently working on my Problem Solving ability and Web development.
-- 📚 I’m currently learning everything about Frontend and Backend technologies
+- I’m currently learning everything about Frontend and Backend technologies
-- 💪🏼 Learn more technologies - Never stop creating new ideas.
+- Learn more technologies - Never stop creating new ideas.
-- ⚡ I love to play basketball, sketch and listen to music 🎵🎨🏀.
+- I love to play basketball, sketch, listen to music & listen to stories 🎵🎨🏀.

 ---